amaliafarcas/Data-Structures-and-Algorithms/README.md

 ## Laboratory 5

-##### ADT SortedList –using a BST with linked representation with dynamic allocation.
+##### ADT SortedList – using a BST with linked representation with dynamic allocation.
 Every node of the BST will retain the number of elements to the left of the node as well.

 - Implement  in  C++  the  given container(ADT)  using  a  given  representation  and  a binary  search tree  (BST)as  a  data  structure.
 You  are  not  allowed  to  use any container  or  data  structurefrom  STL or from any other library.